stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/06_data_availability.md

 Don't forget to save the project.

 ### Checking the availability plots
-The results of a collection node will allways be placed in a unique folder named using the uniform resource identifier of the collection and the timestamp of the execution.
-This prevents that results are overwritten when executing the collection subsequently (e.g. with changed preferences).
+The results of a collection node will always be placed in a unique folder named using the uniform resource identifier of the collection and the timestamp of the execution.
+This prevents that results are overwritten when executing the same collection repeatedly (e.g. with changed preferences).

 The following listing shows the data structure created when executing the above collection.